-In addition, when simple subroutines are taken over by the Copilot, this may enable human workers to specialize in higher-level subtasks, potentially generating task complementarities and further productivity gains.
-Importantly, however, in this experimental setting, we do not see the displacement effects, because each of the treatment subjects are given the task and there is no possibility of reducing the number of workers performing this task.
+23However, in this experimental setting, we do not see the displacement effects, because each of the treatment subjects are given the task and there is no possibility of reducing the number of workers performing this task.
 Hence, from these experiments, we can only learn about the productivity gains, inclusive of any task complementarities-and not about the displacement effects.
 This interpretation clarifies why I am comfortable bundling automation and task complementarities together for the purposes of estimating productivity gains from AI.

-What I have just described for programming also applies to the other two studies.
-Chat-GPT is doing some of the drafting, which human subjects can then take and incorporate into their writing with some verification and modification.
+their writing with some verification and modification.
 The same applies for the customer service associates, who are allowed to copy and paste text suggested by the generative AI tool in the setting studied by Brynjolfsson, Li and Raymond.

 I also assess that the tasks in these three studies are broadly comparable to the exposed tasks considered in Eloundou et al. (2023), even though I argue later that they are more likely to be in the easy-to-learn category.
-Hence, these studies are likely to be informative about cost savings (productivity improvements) for the exposed tasks in Eloundou et al.
+Hence, these studies are most informative about cost savings (productivity improvements) for the exposed tasks in Eloundou et al.

 As a baseline, I ignore the quality effects (which, as noted, are not uniform between the three studies) and focus on the average increase in speed and interpret this as average cost savings.
-I return to which types of workers benefit more and the inequality implications below.
+I return to the inequality implications below.
 Finally, as a baseline, I use the average of the estimates from Noy and Zhang (2023) and Brynjolfsson et al. (2023), and turn to the average of the three studies as a robustness check.
 The reason for this is that Peng et al.'s setting is less likely to be relevant to other tasks and occupations, since the task in question is a very well-defined one for which Github Copilot was extensively trained, and this has no direct equivalent in the other tasks we are focusing on.
 Under these assumptions, the average labor cost savings are 27% (= 0.27).

-Recall that these numbers refer to declines in labor costs in occupations, where some tasks involve combination of capital and labor, and what is relevant in equation (14) is overall cost savings.
-To convert these into overall cost savings, I use the industry-level estimates from Eloundou et al. and combine these with industry labor shares from the BEA, as described in the Appendix.22 This gives an average (AI exposure-adjusted) labor share of 0.57, and thus the average (overall) cost savings from AI are about $0.27 \times 0.57 = 0.154$.
+Recall that these numbers refer to declines in labor costs in occupations, where many tasks involve use both capital and labor, and what is relevant in equation (14) is overall cost savings.
+To convert labor cost savings into overall cost savings, I use the industry-level estimates from Eloundou et al. and combine them with industry labor shares from the Bureau of Economic Analysis (BEA), as described in the Appendix.24 This gives an average (AI exposure-adjusted) labor share of 0.535, and thus the average (overall) cost savings from AI are about $0.27 \times 0.535 = 0.144$.

-If we add the numbers from Peng et al. to the mix, the average labor cost savings become 0.36, and thus the average overall cost savings come to 0.205.
+If we add the numbers from Peng et al. to the mix, the average labor cost savings become 0.36, and thus the average overall cost savings come to 0.193.